 Piano students at the AMFS study with members of the internationally renowned artist-faculty, receiving an average of ninety minutes of lesson time per week, through a combination of private and class study.
-In addition, they attend weekly master classes as well as panel discussions hosted by the faculty.
-Pianists can be nominated to perform on a weekly recital dedicated to pianists.
-They may also screen with the Artistic Administrator for additional performance opportunities.
-There are two piano competitions each summer, and winners have the opportunity to perform a concerto with one of the Aspen orchestras.
+In addition, they attend weekly performance classes as well as panel discussions hosted by the faculty.
+Pianists can be nominated to perform in a weekly recital dedicated to pianists or apply to perform in Spotlight Recitals.
+Students may also apply to participate in the annual Piano Concerto Competition for the opportunity to perform a concerto with one of the Aspen orchestras.
 See the Concerto Competition form for eligibility guidelines.

 Students may also elect to study and perform mixed-ensemble literature, which may include chamber music with either strings or winds, two-piano/four-hand repertoire, duo sonata class, and mixed contemporary ensembles.
 Other music-related classes are available including keyboard studies, piano pedagogy, and lectures from the artist-faculty on a variety of relevant topics.